rshelekhov/sso/scripts/README.md

 ## minio-init.sh

-Script for initializing MinIO S3 storage on docker-compose startup.
+Script for initializing MinIO S3 storage on docker compose startup.

 ### What it does: